 So finally Cher, how can people get a hold of you in case they want to find out more about what you do, and if what you do is something that they could add to what they’re trying to accomplish with their lives?

 Absolutely.
 So I would love for the first and foremost, as I talked about earlier in the show, is to get connected with me on LinkedIn.
 Just look me up.
 I would love to connect with you there first.
 I’m also on all the other social platforms under itcherjones.
 And of course, my website is sociallyactivetraining.com.

 And do you have an email?
 Let’s throw it out there.

 Why not, [email protected]

 Cher, You are the absolute sweetest.
 You are so giving.
-And I really look forward to the opportunity to be able to chat with you again.
+And you know, I just really look forward to the opportunity to be able to chat with you again.
 I look forward to the opportunity to work with you and to inspire with you.
-And I really do hope and I encourage anyone out there that’s looking to figure out their social media game, you’ve got to go check out Cher’s show at 8:00 pm.
+And I really do hope and I encourage anyone out there that’s looking to figure out their social media game.
+You’ve got to go check out Chers show on 8:00 pm.
 Let’s talk about that again.
-Let people know how they can check out your show live and ask you questions live.
+Let’s people know how they can check out your show live and ask you questions live.

 Absolutely.
 In fact, the hashtag for the show is #JustAskCher.
-And it is a weekly live series on LinkedIn, on Twitter.
-It’s streamed to all the major platforms, so LinkedIn, Twitter, Facebook and YouTube.
+And it is a weekly live series on LinkedIn, on Twitter, is streamed to all the major platforms, so LinkedIn, Twitter, Facebook, and YouTube.

 Well, talk about value.
 And that’s the thing that I would like to leave everyone with, with my conversation with you Cher is that look for a coach, a consultant, an expert, someone you want to work with that actually doesn’t hold back.